Erasmus+ International Mobility

 Information for staff

-As TU Dortmund University will now continue to support the UK in this new framework of KA131, everything remains as known in Erasmus+ Teaching Staff Mobility and Erasmus+ Staff Mobility.
+As TU Dortmund University would now like to continue funding the UK in this new KA131 framework, everything will remain as it is in Erasmus+ Teaching Staff Mobility.

 Department-wide agreements with universities in a partner country